Design that speaks every language: UI tips for localization

 Language doesn't just change words, it changes space

-Build flexible, responsive layouts that can expand and contract with the content.
+Build flexible, responsive layouts that expand and contract with content naturally.

 Text expansion example in a website header